karabayse/edabit/README.md

 * Truthy or Falsy
 * String to Integer and Integer to String
 * Count syllables
 * Maximum edge of a triangle
+* Stack the boxes